tsukuba-ccs/argot-io/README.md

 ```
 % mpiexec -n 8 io_bench_argot io_bench-init/io_bench-init io_bench.pars
 ```
-The input file io_bench.pars is included in the bin directory.
+The input file io_bench.pars is included in the work directory.

 3. The performance number is the last line of io_bench-out/out_000_000_000 file.